kennytv/list-of-shame/README.md

 ## List Of Shame

-A non-exhaustive list of projects to be known to have rather unpleasant vibes.
+A non-exhaustive list of dank projects.

 * [#saveminecraft](https://youtu.be/wXQoH4IQGMM)
 * 1.8 - Has more exploits and security issues than [days it is old](https://howoldisminecraft188.today/).